Automatically add assignee to watchers

 - Carol replies but forgets to assign the issue back to Bob.
 Bob is not the originator, the assignee, or a watcher, and is not notified.

-#4 Updated by Jerome Vanthournout about 5 years ago
+#4 Updated by Jerome Vanthournout over 5 years ago

 I wanted to try your plugin on v0.8.1.
 I have copied the folder redmine_auto_watch in the vendor/plugins folder, ran rake db:migrate_plugins and restart my server.